Prepping my Hahnemühle Sketchbooks for the Urban Sketcher’s Symposium in Toulouse

 Author: Roving Jay

-Jay is a project manager who swapped corporate life for a nomadic existence as a travel writer and urban sketcher.
-Jay has published travel guides, nonfiction writing books, and poetry collections.
+Jay was a project manager who swapped corporate life for a nomadic existence as a writer and sketcher.
+Jay has written and published travel guides, nonfiction writing books, and poetry collections, but is currently obsessed with urban sketching and all things ink and watercolour.

 Leave a Reply